2023 Copa Argentina

-The 2023 Copa Argentina (officially the Copa Argentina AXION energy 2023 for sponsorship reasons) is the thirteenth edition of the Copa Argentina, and the eleventh since the relaunch of the tournament in 2011.
-The competition began on 24 January and will end in TBD 2023.
-Patronato are the defending champions.
+The 2023 Copa Argentina (officially the Copa Argentina AXION energy 2023 for sponsorship reasons) was the thirteenth edition of the Copa Argentina football tournament, and the eleventh since the relaunch of the tournament in 2011.
+The competition began on 24 January and ended on 13 December 2023.
+Patronato, the defending champions, were eliminated in the round of 32.

-The champions will qualify for the 2024 Copa Libertadores.
+Estudiantes (LP) defeated Defensa y Justicia 1–0 in the final to win their first title in the tournament.
+As winners, they qualified for the 2024 Copa Libertadores group stage and earned the right to play against the winners of the 2023 Argentine Primera División in the 2023 Supercopa Argentina.

 Teams

-Sixty-four teams will take part in this competition: All twenty-eight teams from the Primera División; fifteen teams of the Primera Nacional; five from the Primera B, four from the Primera C; two from the Primera D and ten teams from Federal A.
+Sixty-four teams took part in this competition: All twenty-eight teams from the Primera División; fifteen teams of the Primera Nacional; five from the Primera B, four from the Primera C; two from the Primera D and ten teams from Federal A.

 First Level

 Primera División

 All twenty-eight teams of the 2022 tournament qualified.